Tragedy in the Air

-The Carl Sawyer was born on August 24, 1922 in Portsmouth to William Carl Sawyer and his wife Mary Jane.
-His father was a trained as a ship’s plumber who died when Carl was just seven.
-His mother moved him and his younger brother Virgil back to her parents’ home in nearby Deep Creek, where her father’s job as county jailer helped support the small family.
+Carl Sawyer was born on August 24, 1922 in Portsmouth to William Carl Sawyer and his wife Mary Jane.
+His father was a trained ship’s plumber who died when Carl was just seven.
+After her husband’s death, his mother decided to move him and his younger brother Virgil back to her parents’ home in nearby Deep Creek, where her father’s job as county jailer helped support the small family.
 Carl spent most of his school years there, learning to play the trombone in the band at Maury High School.
-Just before his senior year began, however, he transferred schools and enrolled in Craddock High’s Class of 1939.
+Just before his senior year began, however, he transferred schools and enrolled in Cradock High’s Class of 1939.

-William Carl Sawyer’s 1939 Craddock High School yearbook photograph.
+William Carl Sawyer’s 1939 Cradock High School yearbook photograph.
 Portsmouth Public Library Image

 After graduation, Carl began training as an Apprentice Shipfitter at the Norfolk Navy Yard.
 He was still living at his maternal grandfather’s Deep Creek home at the time of the 1940 census, but moved to Route Three in Portsmouth shortly thereafter.
 Work appears to have taken him to neighboring North Carolina from time to time, with his skilled position most likely marking him as essential to the war effort until late 1943.
 It was at this point that the draft called upon the twenty-two year old Carl Sawyer to join up.

 Biographical information on William Carl Sawyer from a November 1941 document.
 Virginia Department of Health Image